matiorism/Telegram-Anonymous-Chat-Bot/README.md

     ```python
     # Configuration
-    BOT_TOKEN = "8126840226:AAFce69FYlc1K-apdRdk4e52_hCObhSV6Qo" # Replace with your token
+    BOT_TOKEN = "0222426:Adc6sdc1K....." # Replace with your token
-    BOT_ID = "MyAnonymousBot" # Replace with your bot's username
+    BOT_ID = "USERNAME" # Replace with your bot's username
     ALLOWED = "ALL"

     # --- Derived Configuration ---